jackhudsonnnn/p2picks_football/README.md

 > **🔮 Future Plans:** A dedicated Node.js server may be added to the `/server` directory to handle more complex backend logic.

 ---

-## 📝 Contributing

-We welcome contributions!
-Please ensure you have the necessary permissions and follow the setup instructions above.

-## 📞 Support

-For any questions or issues, please contact: **j4ckhudson111@gmail.com**

----